Ollie Olsen

-Ollie Olsen is an Australian multi-instrumentalist, composer and sound designer.
-He has performed, recorded and produced rock, electronic and experimental music since the mid-1970s.
-His post punk groups included Whirlywirld (1978–80), Orchestra of Skin and Bone (1984–86) and No (1987–89).
+Ollie Jngbert Christian Olsen (born Ian Christopher Olsen, 20 February 1958 – 16 October 2024) was an Australian multi-instrumentalist, composer and sound designer.
+From the mid-1970s until his later years, he performed, recorded and produced rock, electronic and experimental music.
+His post-punk groups included Whirlywirld (1978–80), Orchestra of Skin and Bone (1984–86) and No (1987–89).
 Olsen joined with Michael Hutchence (of INXS) to form a short-term band, Max Q, which issued an album in 1989.
 He co-founded the alternative electronic music record label Psy-Harmonics with Andrew Till in 1993.
 In 2014 he formed Taipan Tiger Girls.

 Biography

 Ollie Jngbert Christian Olsen (born Ian Christopher Olsen) was born in 1958 in Melbourne.
-He grew up with a sibling in suburban Blackburn and when he was 11 years-old the family spent four months in Norway in mid-1969.
+He grew up with a sibling in suburban Blackburn, and when he was 11 years old the family spent four months in Norway in mid-1969.

 Olsen developed an interest in electronic music as a teenager in the mid-1970s, studying with Felix Werder.
-Olsen has issued a range of work from experimental to film and television soundtracks, pop and dance music, installation projects and has established record labels.
-According to Australian musicologist, Ian McFarlane, he is "recognised as one of the key figures in the Australian post-punk electronic movement of the late 1970s.
-Ever the experimentalist, Olsen's eclectic career in avant rock has taken him from the Reals, one of the original Melbourne punk combos of the late 1970s, through to the acid-house/techno/trance outfit Third Eye.
+Olsen issued a range of work from experimental to film and television soundtracks, pop and dance music, installation projects and established record labels.
+According to Australian musicologist Ian McFarlane, he is "recognised as one of the key figures in the Australian post-punk electronic movement of the late 1970s.
+Ever the experimentalist, Olsen's eclectic career in avant-garde rock took him from the Reals, one of the original Melbourne punk combos of the late 1970s, through to the acid-house/techno/trance outfit Third Eye.
 He was also the driving force behind the Psy-Harmonics label."